Keeping Your Horse Happy & Healthy

 You may be wondering how to keep your horse happy when it isn't as large or powerful.
 The answer is simple: if your horse is small enough, it will be easier to handle and use in riding lessons.
 Ponies are often seen at petting zoos and other events where children can ride them around the park; they're also great for smaller properties that don't have much room for exercise equipment like riding rings or exercise pens (which are usually used by larger horses).

-horse treats are a good toy, but only for about five minutes
+Horse treats are a good toy, but only for about five minutes

 Horse treats are a good toy, but only for about five minutes.
 If you're going to use horse treats as a toy, you need to be careful about what kind of treat you give them.
 Some horses will love the taste and smell of hay stuffed in a Jolly Hay Ball; others do not like it at all!
 Also keep in mind that some horses may have sensitive stomachs and could get sick if given the wrong type of snack (such as corn).